5 min read

 -

-Cost-effectiveness in some cases: Building custom solutions using analytics as code can be cost-effective in some cases, especially if a pre-built tool does not exist for a particular use case, or if an organization has highly specific requirements that cannot be met with pre-built tools.
+Cost-Effectiveness (in some cases): Building custom solutions using Analytics as Code can be cost-effective in some cases, especially if a pre-built tool does not exist for a particular use case, or if an organization has highly specific requirements that cannot be met with pre-built tools.

-The Cons of Analytics as Code
+Cons of Analytics as Code

 While analytics as code offers several benefits, it also comes with some significant drawbacks that should be taken into consideration: